3."

 Data: 30K RAM and 128K Microwafers.

-Why Coleco not could release it.
+Why could Coleco not release it.

 Coleco Industries was in 1983 ready to build the next generation Game

-In 1983 had Coleco take the crown from Mattel and Atari, and they make a prototype
+In 1983 had Coleco take the crown from Mattel and Atari, and they

 of the new game console.